 Locally, groundwater elevations may be influenced by leachate build up within the waste mound, resulting in a local groundwater divide in close proximity to the Site.
 Groundwater flow in the area to the north of the Site is generally to the north, and groundwater flow in the area to the south of the site is generally to the south.
-These flow directions can be variable with flow to the north occasionally being to the northeast and flow to the south occasionally being to the southwest or southeast.
-Contours generated from groundwater elevations measured at the Site in overburden in July 2015 are shown in Figure A-3.
+These flow directions can be variable with flow to the north occasionally being to the northeast and flow to the south occasionally being to the southwater elevations measured at the Site in overburden in July 2015 are shown in Figure A-3.